April 2018, Auto Dealer Today - WebXclusive

 1. Shake Up Your Sales Team.

-You must restrain your salespeople to listen to the customer and focus on their needs, not the dealership’s goals.
+You must retrain your salespeople to listen to the customer and focus on their needs, not the dealership’s goals.
 It’s essential for salespeople to find out upfront where each customer is in the buying process.
 Do they know what car they want?
 Have they done the research?
 If so, let them know you value the time they spent.

 2. Make a Promise.